snapshot-labs/sx-starknet/README.md

 │   │  ├─ array2d.cairo — "For handling 2 dimensional arrays"
 │   │  ├─ choice.cairo — "The set of choices one can make for a vote"
 │   │  ├─ eth_address.cairo — "Ethereum address type"
+│   │  ├─ felto_to_uint256.cairo — "Generate a uint256 from a felt"
 │   │  ├─ hash_array.cairo — "Wrapper function for pedersen hashing arrays"
 │   │  ├─ proposal.cairo — "Proposal metadata type"
 │   │  ├─ proposal_info.cairo — "Proposal vote data type"